 Once you have the perfect pizza crust, all you are missing is some Pizza Marinara Sauce, and toppings!
-Let your mind run wild, there really isn’t anything that you can’t put on a pizza!
+Let your mind run wild, there really isn't anything that you can't put on a pizza!
 Over the years I have made well over 50 pizza flavors.
-Click here to get one classic, and one crazy idea for toppings!

 This pizza dough can also be frozen!
-Can I get a hell ya!
+Can I get a heck ya!
 I love to have some fresh dough waiting for me in the freezer.
-You may be thinking, “that is the last thing I need, pizza dough in the freezer” but trust me, you need it!
+You may be thinking, "that is the last thing I need, pizza dough in the freezer" but trust me, you need it!
 For those days when you still want to make a homemade meal and have no time to wait.
 Throw it on the counter, do your thing, and come back to your fresh dough, that is ready to be rolled out and baked!
 There is nothing better!

 We would love to hear from you, leave a comment down below!
 Also, please subscribe to our emails!
 The subscription box can be found in the side bar (on a desktop) and near the bottom of the page (on mobile), or we can be found on Instagram, Facebook, or Pinterest.